HL7/VhDir/pages/_includes/vhdir-organizationRole-intro.md

 *  Two or more organizations may form a partnership or joint venture
 *  An organization may be a member of another organization, but not owned by it (e.g. a hospital is a member the American Hospital Association, a hospital is a member of a health information exchange network)

 OrganizationRole is similar in form and function to practitionerRole.
+Instead of references to practitioner and organization (as in practitionerRole), organizationRole includes references to a participatingOrg and a primaryOrg.
+The participating organization provides "services" to the primary organization (much like a practitioner provides services to an organization).
+Using the three examples above:
+*  The participating organization provides services to the primary organization
+*  The joint venture is considered the primary organization, and partners within the joint venture are considered participating organizations
+*  An association is the primary organization, and its members are participating organizations.

+As with practitionerRole, organizationRole provides the link between an organization and a health insurance provider network.

 **Examples:**